Banksville, New York

 Banksville is a hamlet in the town of North Castle, Westchester County, New York, United States and an area including Stamford and Greenwich, Connecticut.
 Estimated to have been founded in the late 1600s, it is an area which had importance for local cottage industries, a boarding school, and local merchants to support its residents in its early days.
 Banksville was the home of many patriots including veterans who fought in the American Revolution, Civil War and World Wars I and II.
-Today it remains a vibrant area of neighborhoods that include ancestors from its earliest times.

-The early days of Banksville
+History

 The village of Banksville was named after the Banks family, who had settled in this area which is now a part of North Castle, NY, Stamford and Greenwich, CT.
 In the days prior to being inhabited by its earliest European settlers of the area, Banksville was a fishing and hunting ground for the Native Americans.
 The Native American Chief, Myn Myano, named the Mianus River, which flows from North Castle through Greenwich to the Long Island Sound, after himself.
 The early days of the area being settled by non-Native Americans had families granted land further out from the burgeoning population as a way of expanding the township of Greenwich.
 Prior to the American Revolution, Banksville was a community of independent farmers who were mostly patriots that did not have a strong allegiance to King George III of England.
 Banksville had numerous citizens who fought in the American Revolution including Colonel David Hobby, who belonged to the Westchester County Militia.
 One of the founders of Banksville, Benoni Platt, was another proud patriot and Captain in the Second Regiment, Westchester County Militia, New York during the American Revolution.

 Among these early settlers were Samuel Banks and Joseph Finch with their respective families.
 Samuel Banks was born in Fairfield County, CT around the year 1677.
 In 1737, it is recorded that he purchased 300 acres of land in North Castle from John Lyon.
 During colonial times, the village of Banksville also included Middle Patent which borders Bedford, NY and Greenwich.
 When Samuel Banks died in 1743 in Middle Patent, he was buried atop a hill on his farm, which is today known as the Middle Patent Cemetery.
 The hill on which Banks was buried became a burial ground for local families and in 1907, it was incorporated into an association of families called “The Middle Patent Rural Cemetery Association.”
 Middle Patent's Cemetery remains located on Middle Patent Road in North Castle, New York.

 Prominent families residing in Banksville during this period included the Veeks, Hobbys, Platts and Brushes.
 Many of these families worshiped at Stanwich Church, which is presently along Taconic Road in Greenwich.
 Stanwich Church was founded in 1731.